 Wearing flip flops to work in Costa Rica

-Those who know me personally, know that wearing flip flops to work is normal to me.
+Those who know me personally, know that wearing flip flops to work is normal for me.
 Every day.
 I also wear shorts.
 But, I do dress up a bit when I have clients who have never met me before.

 My wife doesn’t always agree with what I wear.
 To go for lunch or dinner, she dresses up.
 AND she wears high heels.
 I wear… yes … flip flops.